ballerina-platform/blog/_posts/2018-06-04-introduction-to-ballerina-0.970.md

 # Try it Out!
 You can download the Ballerina distributions, try samples, and read the documentation in the [Learn page](https://ballerina.io/learn/).
 You can also visit the [Quick Tour](https://ballerina.io/learn/quick-tour/) to get started.
 We encourage you to report issues, improvements, and suggestions at the [Ballerina Github Repository](https://github.com/ballerina-platform/ballerina-lang).

-This is a test paragraph for spelling check(spellling)
+This is a test paragraph forzxsed spelling check(spellling)